jsaintrocc/myblvmgncube/manual/guide/14-heated-bed-frame.md

     ![](img/14-ScoreCenter2.JPG)\
     *fig 14.19*

-15. Use 4x M3 35mm screws and Lock Nuts to attach the Lead Screw nuts to each Z mount block.
+15. Use 4x M3 35mm screws and lock nuts to attach the lead screw nuts to each Z mount block.
 Use the 5.5mm wrench to hold the lock nuts.

     ![](img/14-AttachLeadScrewNuts.JPG)\
     *fig 14.20*